JadeJaber/jadejaber.github.io/_posts/articles/2017-09-20-spring-java.md

 # Bean Definition
 https://www.tutorialspoint.com/spring/spring_bean_definition.htm
-Beans' metadata can be defined in JAvaCode, Annotations or XML files.
+Beans' metadata can be defined in JavaCode, Annotations or XML files.

 ## Scopes
 - Singleton
-- prototype
+- prototype (= not sigleton)

 ## Bean Life Cycle
 You may set up post instanciation and pre-destroy actions for each object using :